 I want to get medical attention on campus…

-The Student Health Center is a weekday health clinic for UMW students open during business hours.
-SHC care focuses on routine and acute healthcare needs for students.
+The Student Health Center located in Lee Hall Rm 112, is a weekday health clinic that focuses on routine and acute healthcare needs of the UMW students.
+On site specialty care includes sexual health services and mental health consultations among others.
 This includes initial diagnosis and treatment of acute illnesses and/or injuries with appropriate follow-up for most short-term illnesses.
+Our providers include a physician, a nurse practitioner and nurses.
 In the event it is a medical emergency or you require specialized medical care, the SHC staff will assist you in making that process as smooth as possible.
-The Student Health Center cannot perform a forensic medical examination.
+The Student Health Center cannot perform a sexual assault medical examination.

 Concerned about cost?

 Many services at the Student Health Center are low-cost or free of charge.
-Fees at the Student Health Center are either charged to your student account or EagleOne card; if your parent or guardian monitors these accounts, they may see this charge on your bill.
+Fees at the Student Health Center are either charged to your student account or EagleOne card; if your parent or guardian monitors these accounts, they may see a charge from the SHC on your bill.
 Please speak to the nurse or doctor about your concerns.

 Student Health Center Costs